Growth of the Soil: Book Two

 After the officials went through the financial books, it was discovered to the shock of the family that Uncle Sivert had nothing left of his fortune.

 Isak went to the auction of Breidablik.
 Axel, to the surprise of everyone, had purchased the farm.
 When asked, he said that he was buying it on someone else's behalf.
 Meanwhile, Eleseus had left the farm and headed back to town for a job which was no longer available for him.

 On the third of September, Axel could not find Barbro anywhere.
 He searched around and eventually finds her on the banks of a stream.
 He wonders what has happened to the child Barbro was pregnant with.
 According to her, she had been near the stream collecting juniper twigs for cleaning buckets when suddenly, she slipped into the river at the same time she was to give birth.
 It was too late as the baby had already succumbed to drowning.
 Axel went to look for the infant and found it under a heap of moss and twigs wrapped in a cloth.
 He ran home for a shovel to bury the body properly.
 Axel and Barbro argued as she continued to claim that the baby drowned when she accidentally slipped into the water.
 Barbro, in the heat of the argument, confessed that she had once killed another baby and threw it off a boat.
 That winter, Barbro went to the village to visit the dentist.
-Axel had no faith in her returning and as he predicted, she had gone to Bergen, another large city, to stay.
+Axel had no faith in her returning, and, indeed, she went to Bergen, another large city, to stay.

-One day, Axel was going out to the forest to fell some trees when he sees Brede going up the hill, most likely on an errand to fix something relating to the telegraph line.
+One day, Axel was going out into the forest to fell some trees when he saw Brede going up the hill, most likely on an errand to fix something relating to the telegraph line.
 Axel started chopping down a tree when suddenly, his foot slipped into a cleft in a stone and the tree came crashing down on him.
 There was a blizzard that day and night was setting in.
-Axel struggled for hours trying to free himself but was not able to reach for the axe lying on the ground to cut his way out.
-Axel yelled to Brede hoping that he would be returning from his errand soon.
-Surely enough, after a few hours, Brede came by but simply ignored him pretending that he was unaware of the situation.
+Axel struggled for hours trying to free himself, but was not able to reach for the axe lying on the ground to cut his way out.
+Axel yelled to Brede, hoping that he would be returning from his errand soon.
+Surely enough, after a few hours, Brede came by, but simply ignored him pretending that he was unaware of the situation.
 He walked on and left Axel to die.
 When all hope was lost, Oline found Axel.
 She freed him and helped him return home.
-On their way back, they encountered Brede who claimed that when he encountered Axel on the ground, he showed no signs of needing help or that anything was wrong.
+On their way back, they encountered Brede, who claimed that when he encountered Axel on the ground, he showed no signs of needing help or that anything was wrong.